How to Leave Your Job and Start Your Career

-With why firmly in place, the next question is “how.”
+With “why” firmly in place, the next question is “how.”
 More specifically, what do you have to do each day to make your career dreams a reality?
 What actions are you willing to commit to?
-You need to be clear on specific actions that will move the needle.
-Determine the top three priorities that all have the combined purpose of getting you closer to achieving your goals.
-Then break them up into smaller action steps and move forward.
+You need to be clear on what actions will move the needle.
+Determine your top three priorities—each with the purpose of getting you closer to achieving your goals—then break them up into smaller action steps and move forward.

 3. Schedule it.

 Add commitment time into your daily schedule.
 It’s crucial that you make a solid commitment to setting aside this time and protecting it from the more urgent matters that will inevitably come up.
-Devote time—even if it’s just one hour a day—to developing your career.
-It could be keeping up to date on industry news, or researching and reaching out to industry professionals to make connections.
+Devote time—even if it’s just one hour a day—to developing your career, anything from keeping up to date on industry news to researching and reaching out to industry professionals in order to make connections.
 View taking time to work on your career development as an actual gift to yourself.
 When else do you get to reflect on what you really want, why you really want it and how to strategize to make it happen?